Home Compare ARCAD.AS vs CARR

 Arcadis vs Carrier Global: Which Stock Looks Stronger in 2026?

-Arcadis holds the cleaner structural position, with the lead spread across profitability and valuation.
+Arcadis holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 Carrier Global still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ARCAD.AS: STOXX 600, CARR: Russell 1000).

-Most of the visible separation comes from profitability.
-The overall score gap is 19 points in favour of Arcadis NV.
+The clearest separation starts in valuation, but profitability adds another real layer to the result.
+The overall score gap is 17 points in favour of Arcadis NV.

 Trajectory Similarity